 10 Features you need in a social media management tool

-1. White Labeling
+1. White labelling

 It is important for agencies to promote their brand name.
-Look for a social media management tool that allows you to both manage social media for your clients and at the same time provides them with a bespoke social media management tool that can't be found elsewhere.
+Look for a social media management tool that allows you to both manage social media for your clients and at the same time provides them with a white-labelled social media management tool that can't be found elsewhere.

-2. Monitoring & Reporting
+2. Monitoring and reporting

 The ability to create attractive reports is essential for an agency, especially a renowned one that manages globally recognized brands.
 And ideally, you need to be able to automatically distribute your reports to key stakeholders.

 On another hand, having in-depth analytics for LinkedIn, Twitter, Instagram, Facebook, and other networks will help you optimise your social media marketing efforts efficiently.
 By having an insight into your combined audience, post engagements, posts, and mentions across all channels you manage, you'll also be able to easily spot trends.

 Gone are the days of manually and laboriously scheduling social media posts one at a time.

 Your social media marketing tool should allow you to bulk schedule hundreds of messages at a time.
 In addition to importing scheduled messages, you should also be able to add images or import messages into your drafts folder.